How community corrections are reviewed

 | Suggestion rejected | The suggestion wasn't applied, with an explanation. |

-While your suggestion is Pending, you can withdraw it at any time from your dashboard at /dashboard/my-suggestions.
-Withdrawn suggestions get flipped to Rejected with the note "Withdrawn by submitter".
+While your suggestion is Pending, you can withdraw it from your suggestions dashboard.
+Withdrawn suggestions are marked Rejected with the note "Withdrawn by submitter".

-Crowdsourced edits let the community keep our listings accurate.
-You write a short description of what should change; we read it, and make the edit.
+Crowdsourced edits let the community keep Liners accurate.
+You write a short description of what should change; we review it, apply the change if it checks out, and email you the result.
 Nothing bypasses review.
-That's the point — it's how we keep the data trustworthy while still moving fast.